 The aim of the Ethnic Minority Health Link Project is to investigate and work in partnership to address the health needs of migrant and ethnic minority communities in Aberdeen.
-The project is funded by the Aberdeen City Health Improvement Fund and will run until March 2017.
+The project was funded by the Aberdeen City Health Improvement Fund and ran until March 2017.

 Part of the project is promoting the Know Who To Turn To campaign, the NHS campaign explaining the first point of contact for the most common illnesses.
 To learn more about it visit Know Who To Turn To.